Subhash3/Neural_Net_Using_NumPy/README.md

 ```python3
 >>> network.Train(data, size, epochs=1000)
 ```
-Notice that I didn't change the value of log_outputs as I want the output to printed for each epoch.
+Notice that I didn't change the value of `logging` as I want the output to be printed for each epoch.

 ### Debugging